sammi-turner/Dotfiles/README.md

 # Dotfiles
-Very simple set-ups for vim, bash and termite.
+Minimal set-ups for vim, bash and termite.